- In this lesson you will learn the following concepts

 - Go to the next step.
 The wizard will automatically generate the component documentation.
-This documentation can be based on the comments inserted into your source code.
+This documentation can be based on the source code comments.

 - Go to the next step.
 You have the ability to modify the generated documentation.
 Don't do anything.
 Go to the next step.

-- You have the ability to create a help file associated with your component (CHM format).
+- You can create a help file associated with your component (CHM format).
 This help file will be provided along with the component.
-The users will be able to access it by pressing F1 from the component code.
+Users will be able to access it by pressing F1 from the component code.

 We will generate no help file.
 Go to the next step.

-- The component will not be saved in the SCM.
+- The component will not be published in the SCM.
 Go to the next step.

-- All we have to do now is give a physical name to our component.
+- Give a physical name to the component.

 - Validate ("Finish").
 A message indicates that the component was generated.
 Click "End" to validate the message.